 Dr. Ingram, a licensed clinical psychologist, has been on the psychology faculty since 1978.
-Prior to receiving her PhD in clinical psychology, she served in the National Teacher Corps, earning her MEd in urban education.
-She teaches courses in individual and group therapy in the master's programs, emphasizing the development of self-awareness and therapeutic skills through experiential activities.
-She is the author of Clinical Case Formulations: Matching the Integrative Treatment Plan to the Client and has published articles on self-management of chronic illnesses, HIV prevention, and client satisfaction in managed mental health care.
-Her current research interests include women's midlife career transitions and experiential process groups in clinical training.
+Prior to receiving her PhD in clinical psychology from USC, she served in the National Teacher Corps, earning her MEd in urban education.
+She is the author of Clinical Case Formulations: Matching the Integrative Treatment Plan to the Client as well as the chapter on "Case Formulation and Treatment Planning" in the APA Handbook of Clinical Psychology.
+She is a member of the Society for the Exploration of Psychotherapy Integration (SEPI) and a founding member of the Unified Psychotherapy Movement-clinicians, researchers, and theoreticians who seek to enhance practitioners' capacity to draw from the diversity of approaches, processes, techniques, and research findings.
+She has published articles and presented research on client satisfaction with mental health care, self-management of chronic illnesses, HIV prevention for adolescents, and women's midlife career transitions.